tinode/chat/docker/README.md

 	$ docker run -p 6060:18080 -d --name tinode-srv --network tinode-net tinode/tinode-mongodb:latest
 	```

-	You can also run Tinode with the `tinode/tinode-all` image (which has all of the above DB adapters compiled in).
-You will need to specify the database adapter using the `ADAPTER_NAME` environment variable.
+	You can also run Tinode with the `tinode/tinode` image (which has all of the above DB adapters compiled in).
+You will need to specify the database adapter via `STORE_USE_ADAPTER` environment variable.
 E.g. for `mysql`, the command line will look like
 	```
-	$ docker run -p 6060:18080 -d -e ADAPTER_NAME mysql --name tinode-srv --network tinode-net tinode/tinode-all:latest
+	$ docker run -p 6060:18080 -d -e STORE_USE_ADAPTER mysql --name tinode-srv --network tinode-net tinode/tinode:latest
 	```

 	See [below](#supported-environment-variables) for more options.